A service for streaming logs into Hadoop

-Apache™ Flume is a distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of streaming data into the Hadoop Distributed File System (HDFS).
+Apache Flume is a distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of streaming data into the Hadoop Distributed File System (HDFS).
 It has a simple and flexible architecture based on streaming data flows; and is robust and fault tolerant with tunable reliability mechanisms for failover and recovery.

 What Flume Does

-- Stream data from multiple sources into Hadoop for analysis
+|Stream data||Ingest streaming data from multiple sources into Hadoop for storage and analysis|

-- Insulate themselves from transient spikes when the rate of incoming data exceeds the rate at which data can be written to the destination|
+|Insulate systems||Buffer storage platform from transient spikes, when the rate of incoming data exceeds the rate at which data can be written to the destination|

 How Flume Works

 Flume’s high-level architecture is built on a streamlined codebase that is easy to use and extend.
 The project is highly reliable, without the risk of data loss.
 Flume also supports dynamic reconfiguration without the need for a restart, which reduces downtime for its agents.

 The following components make up Apache Flume:

 |Event||A singular unit of data that is transported by Flume (typically a single log entry)|